frc2423/docs/docs/web-interface-tutorial4.rst

   $('button').length

+Enter this into the console.
+It should output *4*.
 Now that we've selected our buttons let's do something with them.
 Let's start by geting the text inside of the buttons:

 .. code-block:: javascript

   var text = $('button').text();

 Now the text is stored inside of the *text* variable.
-Let's use it to set the button's text:
+If you enter this into the console it will conbine the text of all the elements you've selected.
+To get the text of just one button you have to select only one of the buttons.
+Now let's set the text of the buttons:

 .. code-block:: javascript

-  var text = $('button').text(text + text);

-Great!
-Now let's trigger this code every time the button is clicked:
+  $('button').text('Some text here...');

+Now the text of the buttons should all be the same!
+Let's add some code to our tutorial.js file.
+We're going to double the text inslude of a button whenever it is clicked.
+Add this code to the js file:

 .. code-block:: javascript

-  var text = $('button').text(text + text);

   $('button').on('click', function() {
     var text = $(this).text();